ibrahimelhadeg/blog/source/_posts/build-production-web-app-part-2.md

 In other words, the SoW is a **contractor's legal protection** against an unfair client.
 In an ideal situation, the client will respect the contractor's time and resources and not demand extra work for an unfair cost.
 That said, you may find yourself with a client who wants "just one more feature" for free.

-Below is a sample SoW that I created for this project.
+Below is a simple SoW that I created for this project.
 Please note that this SoW would only be suitable for small development projects.
 For larger projects, you may need additional information filled out for the sections relating to project governance, copyright guarantees, intellectual property definitions, point of contact information, contingency resolution, change request processes, financial budgets, and more.

 <div class="document">